ShortlistShortlistedRemoved from shortlist 242

 The control panel features the following 3 AC outlets:

-In addition, it provides 1 DC outlet: there's a 12V 8A receptacle with which you may charge your batteries with ease.
+Furthermore, it has 1 DC outlet: there's a 12V 8A receptacle with which you may charge your batteries with ease.

 Portability